citoverse/cito/README.md

 <!-- badges: end -->

-‘cito’ aims at helping you build and train Neural Networks with the standard R syntax.
-It allows the whole model creation process and training to be done with one line of code.
-Furthermore, all generic R methods such as print or plot can be used on the created object.
-It is based on the ‘torch’ machine learning framework which is available for
-R. Since it is native to R, no Python installation or any further API is needed for this package.
+‘cito’ simplifies the building and training of (deep) neural networks by relying on standard R syntax and familiar methods from statistical packages.
+Model creation and training can be done with a single line of code.
+Furthermore, all generic R methods such as print or plot can be used on the fitted model.
+At the same time, ‘cito’ is computationally efficient because it is based on the deep learning framework ‘torch’ (with optional GPU support).
+The ‘torch’ package is native to R, so no Python installation or other API is required for this package.

 ## Installation